Homepage > Journal > Exploratory research

 The broad problematic scope of this type of research (for example, expressed in the question: How do people learn to play instruments?) is an opportunity to understand the broader context.

-By embedding the product in a grid of needs, values, goals, and expectations much more complex and of greater importance to the user.
+By embedding the product in a grid of needs, values, goals, and expectations, the product becomes much more complex and of greater importance to the user.

-Moreover, Exploratory Research is a tool capable of the following:
+Exploratory research is a tool capable of the following:

 • Identifying and defining new research problems